What A-levels do you need to study law?

 Alternatively, what A-level subjects are useful for law?

-- Essay-based subjects such as history or English will set you in good stead for law at degree level.
+- Essay-based subjects such as history or English will set you up nicely for law at degree level.

-- Many law students take at least one 'facilitating' subject such as a foreign language, maths, science, English, history or geography, which are deemed as good choices for students who want to keep their degree options flexible.
+- Many law students take subjects like a foreign language, maths, science, English, history or geography – these are good choices for students who want to keep their degree options flexible.

 You can browse law courses here on The Uni Guide to learn more, including full entry requirements and the common A-level subjects current students apply with – compare these to get an idea of how flexible a university may be on the subjects they actually accept, against what they ask for upfront.